Sukhmeetsingh306/flutter_chat_application/README.md

                [write: if false] to [write: if request.auth != null] as per security

+- For the database we will use the FireStore database from firebase

 - Please add all the requirements of the dependencies for them to work